bryanthowell-tableau/tableau_tools/README.md

 `TableauParameter.name`

-`TableauParameter.datatype  # u'string', u'integer', u'datetime', u'date', u'real', u'boolean'`
+`TableauParameter.datatype  # 'string', 'integer', 'datetime', 'date', 'real', 'boolean'`

 `TableauParameter.current_value  # Use the alias i.e. the value that is visible to the end user`